m8e/docker-script/postgres/README.md

 For the **GENERAL ENVIRONMENT VARIABLES** please refer to <a href="../ENV.md" title="GENERAL ENVIRONMENT VARIABLES" target="">GENERAL ENVIRONMENT VARIABLES</a>

 ### EXTRA
-If no PASSWORD is define, on the first run the script will define a 24 caracters password and store it into a read-only file named `./.secret`
+If **no PASSWORD** is define, on the first run the script will define a 24 caracters password and store it into a read-only file named `./.secret`
-However; you could define PASSWORD inside .env too.
+However; you could define PASSWORD inside `./.env` too.

+If **no NETWORK** is specified; on the first run the script will create a network named `db_postgres` and this container will receive the static IP `172.54.32.254`.
+**NOTICE :** All docker-scripts will discover the appropriate network and connect on if they require it.